jtremback/cross-chain-validation/spec/valset-update-protocol.md

 - Expected precondition
   - There exists a blockchain with *babyChainId* identifier
-  - All validators from *valSet* are validators at the parent blockchain
+  - All validators from *valSetUpdate* are validators at the parent blockchain
-  - Stake of each validator from *valSet* is frozen and associated with this demand (via *seqNum*)
+  - Stake of each validator from *valSetUpdate* is frozen and associated with this demand (via *seqNum*)
 - Expected postcondition
   - The packet containing information about this change validator set demand is created
 - Error condition